7.5 LSR to Git

 Snippets that are too new to be run on the LSR (which uses a stable LilyPond version) are put into $LILYPOND_GIT/Documentation/snippets/new/.
 Once the LSR gets upgraded to a LilyPond version that can actually compile them, they are transferred to the LSR and deleted from snippets/new/.

 ‘Git’ is the shorthand name for LilyPond’s Git repository, which contains all the development code.
-For further information on setting this up, see section Working with source code.
+For further information on setting this up, see Working with source code.
 An alternative to setting up a Git repository for people wanting to do LSR work is to get the source code from https://lilypond.org/development.html.
 However, we don’t recommend this since it doesn’t allow easy submission of patches as merge requests.

 Importing the LSR to Git

-1. Make sure that the convert-ly script is a bleeding edge version – the latest development release, or even better, freshly compiled from Git master, with the environment variable LILYPOND_BUILD_DIR correctly set up (see section Environment variables) in case your build directory isn’t $LILYPOND_GIT/build/.
+1. Make sure that the convert-ly script is a bleeding edge version – the latest development release, or even better, freshly compiled from Git master, with the environment variable LILYPOND_BUILD_DIR correctly set up (see Environment variables) in case your build directory isn’t $LILYPOND_GIT/build/.

 3. If you are using a git repository, create and check out a branch, for example